 These are some very basic questions you can ask yourself to begin your journaling habit.
 Let simple things stay simple, don’t complicate them.
 All you have to do is be brutally honest with yourself while you journal.
 You don’t have to pretend or “look good”, just be who you are.
 Nobody is going to see it.
 This is for you and you only.

-If you want to do deeper on self-reflection and self-analysis, here’s a free resource filled with excellent prompts for different situations in your life.
+If you want to do deeper self-reflection and self-analysis, here’s a free resource filled with excellent prompts for different situations in your life.
 This compilation of more than 200 journaling prompts for beginners will help you to align your thoughts and feelings with actions that will create a difference in your life.
 These prompts will help you to leverage the benefits of journaling at its best.

-Journaling can do wonders to your mental health if you practice it the right way.
+Journaling can do wonders for your mental health if you practice it the right way.
 It is meant to free you from the prison of negativity.
 So make sure you don’t allow it to consume you.
 Live your life to collect the experiences as they come.

 There is a lot of advice online when it comes to journaling.
 I journal for pleasure and write for a living.
 Thus, I can vouch for journaling for that feeling of lifting a heavy weight off my chest whenever I am not feeling good.